carpentries/maintainer-onboarding/episodes/02-communicate-contributors.md

-In addition to closing the issue or pull request, please [send a short message to The Carpentries team](mailto:team@carpentries.org), including the user's username and a link to the interaction you have concerns about, so that the Technology Team can consider blocking the user from yours and other Carpentries repositories.
+In addition to closing the issue or pull request, please [send a short message to The Carpentries team](mailto:team@carpentries.org), including the user's username and a link to the interaction you have concerns about, so that the Technology Team can consider blocking the user from your and other Carpentries repositories.

 If you believe it is urgent that action is taken, you may receive a response more quickly by posting to the Maintainers channel on Slack.